-On August 20, 2021, the company entered into a secured lending arrangement with AFGRI International Proprietary Limited ("AFGRI International"), a wholly-owned South African subsidiary of AGH, pursuant to which the company agreed to provide up to \$10,000 of financing (the "AFGRI International Facility").
-On August 26, 2021 the company advanced \$9,600, net of \$400 in raising fees, under the AFGRI International Facility, bearing interest at a rate of 12.75% per annum, accrued and capitalized quarterly, and maturing on August 26, 2022, one year from initial funding date.
+On August 26, 2021 the company advanced \$9,600, net of \$400 in raising fees, to AFGRI International Proprietary Limited ("AFGRI International"), a wholly-owned South African subsidiary of AGH, pursuant to a secured lending arrangement (the "AFGRI International Facility").
 On August 24, 2022, the secured lending arrangement was amended.
 The maturity date was extended to August 25, 2023 and the interest rate was increased to 13.25% per annum, increasing by 50 basis points ("bps") every 3-month interest period.
-Interest continued to be accrued and capitalized quarterly.
-The AFGRI International Facility continued to be primarily secured by AFGRI International's pledge of its equity interests in its wholly-owned Australian equipment business, AFGRI Australia Proprietary Limited.